 Do you love sewing clothing?
-Sewing apparel is my very favorite kind of sewing.
-There are some tips and tricks to make your sewing easier and faster, and here are twenty apparel sewing hacks!
+Sewing apparel is my very favorite kind of sewing, but I do all sorts of sewing.
+There are some tips and tricks to make your sewing easier and faster, and here are twenty sewing hacks!

 1. Washi tape and pleats